 In conjunction with this event the Walker Trophy was presented in 1954 and is awareded to the best Society team.

-The 2019 event will be held on Saturday, 2 May at Craigmillar Park Golf Club. as we form part of their celebrations in their 125th year.
-It is hoped that more teams will take part this year.
-Only 49 of our 108 clubs and societies entered in 2019 and only 8 of those were societies, which was very disappointing.
+The 2021 event will be held on Saturday, 1 May at Craigmillar Park Golf Club.
+We had hoped to play the competition there in 2020 as part of their celebrations in their 125th year, however, our Covid-19 restrictions had put paid to that.
+We are delighted that the host Club have agreed to allow us to carry forward the competition in 2021.
+It is hoped that more teams will take part, with only 49 of our 108 clubs and societies entered in 2019 and only 8 of those were societies, which was very disappointing.

 The 2019 event was held at The Glen Golf Club, North Berwick where the Dunbar team of Jamie Duguid (71), Stephen Simants (70) and Michael Creasey (71) won the Lothians Team Tournament today in testing conditions.
 Their score of 212 was 5 ahead of defending champions, Turnhouse, who took second place on a countback with Craigielaw on 217.
 Scottish Golf dropped the Scottish Club Team Championship from their schedule this year so Dunbar did not have the opportunity to test themselves against the representatives from the other 15 Areas.